 - pickled foods - Surprising, right?
 Some pickling processes include malt vinegar, which has gluten.

-- hot dogs - Thankfully, there are many varieties of gluten free hot dogs available, but if you're at a ballpark, don't assume that they have a gluten free variety.
+- hot dogs - Thankfully, many gluten-free hot dogs are available, but if you're at a ballpark, don't assume they have a gluten-free variety.
 Opt for a bunless burger instead.

-If you're dining out, be sure to call ahead or check the website to learn what gluten free menu items are available.
+If you're dining out, call ahead or check the website to learn what gluten free menu items are available.

-Gluten-Free Living Magazine also has a TON of good resources on finding gluten free dining establishments in your area.
+Gluten-Free Living Magazine also has many good resources on finding gluten free dining establishments in your area.

-As you have seen, learning how to eat a gluten free diet requires planning, research, preparation, and education.
-My hope is that you've found this information useful and will continue to use Fearless Dining as your go-to source for gluten free diet tips and gluten free recipes!
+As you have seen, learning to eat a gluten free diet requires planning, research, preparation, and education.
+I hope you've found this helpful information and will continue using Fearless Dining as your go-to source for gluten-free diet tips and recipes!

-If you are new to gluten free, I put together some helpful information for you below.
+If you are new to gluten free, I put together some helpful information below.

 1. The Top 6 Questions to ask a pizza restaurant about cross contamination - Just because a pizza restaurant has a gluten free pizza does not mean it is safe for you to eat.

 3. Gluten in the Wine Making Process - What you need to know about wines.
-Not only can gluten be an issue, but if you have an egg allergy, you need to read this article.
+Not only can gluten be an issue, but you must read this article if you have an egg allergy.

-4. What to Know to Keep your Allergic Child Safe at that Overnight School Field Trip. - Know what you need to do to prepare for that overnight school field trip.
-Printable allergy cards, allergy reaction sheet, and more!
+4. What to Know to Keep your Allergic Child Safe at that Overnight School Field Trip. - Know what to do to prepare for that overnight school field trip.
+Printable allergy cards, allergy reaction sheets, and more!

 6. Our Family's Gluten Free Adventure on a Carnival Cruise - Our four-day cruise to Mexico was not as scary as we thought.